 Forty years after seminal classics like The Maltese Falcon and The Treasure of the Sierra Madre, John Huston made his masterpiece: this faithful (in the best sense of the word) adaptation of James Joyce’s iconic short story.
 The movie has the simplicity of a master who has nothing left to prove.
 Set in Dublin in 1904, it’s about a small gathering of friends and family during one bitter winter night.
 But inside there is great warmth.
 The setting is specific (there is talk of conservatism and Irish nationalism; emerging socialist rallies, etc.) but the feel is timeless: this could just as easily have taken place in some remote hut in the Middle Ages.
 The people gathered conjure the lost pleasures of hospitality and tradition.
 In Huston’s interpretation, they are not fakes—they’re not the petulant frauds of Buñuel’s The Discreet Charm of the Bourgeouisie, unable to leave their table.
 Their enjoyment, their love of interaction and conversation, is genuine.
 But just when nostalgia seems to close in on us, something remarkable happens.
 You begin to see the human cost behind this ancient ritual, behind the idea of contentment and home.
 These people, with their broken dreams and hopes, their recollections, their laughter, their songs, with all their merriment: these are the dead.
-This world—this homely prison—is all they know, and they can’t break through the chains.
+This world—this homely prison—is all they know.
 Anjelica Huston is superb as the beautiful middle-aged woman who still clings to the memory of young love, which is more real to her than the present, more real than anything.
 Her longing threatens to undo her.
-Life has passed her by, as it has each and every one of them… and most will go into their graves without even this realization.
+Life has eluded her, as it has each and every one of them… and most will go into their graves without even this realization.
 There is a sense that the burgeoning world outside is no longer compatible with the warmth of the hearth.
-A movie of infinite compassion, it has equal affection for the young and the old, for the rebellious and the traditional, for the women who wither away in the name of servitude, for the monks who consume themselves in prayer.
+A movie of great compassion, it has equal affection for the young and the old, for the rebellious and the traditional, for the women who wither away in the name of servitude, for the monks who consume themselves in prayer.
 For the living and the dead… if there is such a distinction.
-This film is an old master’s passionate plea for life.
+This film is an old master’s passionate plea for vitality.

 Lee Chang-dong’s movie about an elderly woman who takes up poetry lessons just as she begins to lose her memory and her grasp on verbs and nouns.
 Nobody (least of all herself) understands why she’s taken up the course.
 She inhabits an unintelligible world, replete with sullen, half-mute teenagers who can barely enunciate a word, let alone sort out their feelings; bodies of girls who wash up ashore for unexplained reasons and an entire system determined to shrug it all off.
 Mija works as a maid to be able to sustain her grandson and herself.
 But her professor preaches that there is potential beauty in everything, so Mija starts looking at things—starting with her kitchen’s dirty dishes and an apple—trying to see them for what they really are for the first time.
 (She ends up just eating the apple.)
 Whether her search for beauty begins as purely selfish escapism is up to the viewer to decide, and there’s a great comic desperation to her enterprise that is both pitiable and admirable.
 There is a magnificent scene where the old woman goes to the country to meet the mother of a girl who was raped, and she loses herself in the sensual radiance of the bright summer day.
 She picks up a fallen peach, sensing its “pain”; she feels it was “yearning” to be eaten.
 In this scene she is childlike, like a young poet for whom even pain is beautiful.
 She is so caught up in the purity of the moment that when the memory of the unsavory business that brought her there re-enters her mind, it nearly destroys her: beauty comes crashing down under the weight of reality.
 No other movie expresses the link between beauty and oblivion with this kind of devastating clarity.
 And there’s a shift.
 No longer content with just beauty, she now aims for the truth, too.